-The church is currently open only for our 9 am Sunday Service (Morning Prayer/A Service of the Word).
-This starts on Sunday 26 July and will be weekly until Sunday 6 September.
-After that we may be able to have other activities, subject to the guidance at the time.
+The church is currently open only for our 9 am Sunday Service, which from 4 October will be Holy Communion.
+In future we may be able to have other activities, subject to the guidance at the time.

 For details of our worship, including on-line services, please see our Worship Services page.

 Welcome to our Events and Concerts area.
 Here, you can find out about what’s happening at St. John’s.

 If you are looking for information on our worship, please visit our Worship Services area, where you can find our service times, styles, and locations.
 Any variations from the regular pattern appear on this page.

 St John’s Church has held fortnightly lunch-time concerts since 1975.
 Concerts are held on alternate Thursdays throughout most of the year with breaks at Christmas, Easter and the summer.
 Please check this calendar for the next few dates (and programmes, when available).

 Light refreshments are available from 11.45am and the concert begins at 12.30pm.
 There is usually an interval and the concert finishes at around 1.45pm.